 Review by Wesley Hill

-Wesley Hill is assistant professor of biblical studies at Trinity School for Ministry, Ambridge, Pennsylvania.
+Wesley Hill is associate professor of biblical studies at Trinity School for Ministry in Ambridge, Pennsylvania.